+We are accounting for leases according to ASC 842, Leases.
 We determine if an arrangement is a lease at inception.
 Operating lease assets are presented as operating lease right-of-use ("ROU") assets, and corresponding operating lease liabilities are presented within accrued expenses and other current liabilities (current portions), and as operating lease liabilities (long-term portions), on our consolidated balance sheets.